 IOYO - 11

-Apart from being the largest state in India, Rajasthan comprises several monuments that provide a deep-rooted experience and glimpse of Rajput, Mughal, Sultanate, and British rule.
+Apart from being the largest state in India, Rajasthan comprises several forts & palaces that provide a deep-rooted experience and glimpse of Rajput, Mughal, Sultanate, and British rule.
 Indeed, that is the reason why the state is also known as the “Land of Kings.”
 Get to witness numerous breathtaking views at color-coded cities of Jaipur, Jodhpur, and Udaipur.

 Once you step into the capital territory of India, Delhi; you will be transferred to your hotel by a professional guide.
 Rest of the time is at leisure.